wp-plugins/disqus-latest-comments/readme.txt

 'Style' - This allows you to select three different styles for the comments - grey, green and blue.
 You may also choose none.

+'Bypass Cache' - This option can be used if a website is caching the page or post the comments are being displayed on, or the website is caching the Disqus API request.

 = What are the default values =

 'Disqus Shortname' is required - there is no default.
 A warning message will be displayed instead of the comments scren if you do not specify a shortname.